ekim197/DeepSpell/README.md

 ### Covert and Overt ERP-based BCI.ipynb

-Contains graphs depicting performance of static and dynamic models described in the paper
+This notebook contains graphs depicting performance of static and dynamic models described in the paper.
+In addition, it contains code pertaining to the dynamic stopping algorithm as well as the static algorithm.
+These algorithms are used with the Bayesian and non-Bayesian model to show the differences in performance and speed of classifying characters in a P300 RC Speller.

 ### HBNN v.s DNN Covert and Overt ERP-based BCI.ipynb

-Contains graphs depicting performance between Bayesian and Non-Bayesian models
+This notebook contains graphs depicting performance between Bayesian and Non-Bayesian models.
+We also show the training curve of each model.
+Furthermore,the performance of the Bayesian model with various monte-carlo number is also shown.
+In all these cases, we show that the Bayesian model is superior in performance and speed compared to the non-Bayesian model.